Using -w and -s Flags in Golang

-In software testing, flags are also known as arguments or parameters.
+In QA software testing, flags are also known as arguments or parameters.
 They are used to identify a specific status or condition when running a program from the command line.
 Flags can either be turned on or turned off, and they are applied in various languages and frameworks throughout software development.

 This article is dedicated to explaining the effects of implementing -w and -s flags in Go and offering ways they can be used more efficiently.

-How -w and -s Flags Work With DWARF and ELF
+How -w and -s Flags Work with DWARF and ELF